Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 Sales Development and Prospecting

 For sales development representatives, ABM software transforms prospecting from a high-volume guessing game into a precision-based exercise.
-They use it to focus their efforts on accounts that are already showing buying signals, resulting in higher conversion rates.
+In practice, SDRs using intent-driven prioritization spend their time on accounts that are already showing buying signals, which means higher connect rates, more productive conversations, and better conversion to pipeline.

-• Building prioritized call lists based on intent data and account scoring
+• Build prioritized call lists based on intent data and account scoring

-• Using account insights to personalize outreach and increase response rates
+• Use account insights to personalize outreach and increase response rates

-• Tracking engagement across the buying committee to identify the right contacts
+• Track engagement across the buying committee to identify the right contacts to approach

 Demand Generation and Marketing

 Marketing teams use ABM software as the engine for their demand generation efforts.
-They build and manage target account lists, run coordinated advertising and email campaigns, and personalize website experiences.
-This allows them to generate more qualified pipeline and improve marketing ROI.
+They build and manage target account lists, run coordinated advertising and email campaigns, and personalize website experiences for visitors from priority accounts.
+This allows them to generate more qualified pipeline and demonstrate marketing's direct contribution to revenue.

 • Creating dynamic account segments based on ICP fit and buying signals